Education Research Current About VU Amsterdam NL

 Standard work sites

-There are three standard work sites:
+There are two standard work sites:

 • VU campus (for VU Amsterdam and ACTA employees)